lazyfoxadddd/Convertly/README.md

-# 🔄 ConvertL App
+# 🔄 Convertly App

 ## 📌 Project Overview
-ConvertL is a lightweight **web app** to convert between **JSON, CSV, and Excel (XLSX)** formats seamlessly.
+Convertly is a lightweight **web app** to convert between **JSON, CSV, and Excel (XLSX)** formats seamlessly.
 Perfect for developers, data enthusiasts, and anyone working with data files.

 ---